igabesz/advanced-controllers/README.md

 By default the response is closed automatically with a status code and sometimes with data

+* Async actions / Promise results are awaited first
+* When the action executes correctly, depending on the *return value*
+  * On `undefined`: 200
+  * On `string` types: 200 + result as body (raw string)
+  * Otherwise: 200 + value `JSON.strigify`-ed
 * Missing bound parameter: 400
 * When the action throws an error:
   * If the error has a `statusCode` property ending with `statusCode`
+	* You should use the `WebError` class for this
   * Otherwise 500
   * If the error has a `json` field then it will be sent as JSON
   * If the error has a `text` field then it will be sent as plain text
   * Default error parsing error sends back `{ "errors": [ { "message": "some-stuff" }]}`
-* When the action executes correctly, depending on the return value
-  * On `undefined`: 200
-  * On non-Promise value: 200 + value `JSON.strigify`-ed
-  * On Promise: waiting for the promise:
-  	* On error: see error above
-	* Otherwise: 200 + `undefined` OR `JSON.stringify`-ed return value

 **Caveats:**

 * If the action asked for `res` then there is no auto-close.
 In this case we don't know whether the response is closed -- or will be closed -- in the action.
+The only exception is if the action throws an error: in that case we apply the regular error handler logic.

 ## `WebError` object